iomicroservices/baselink-nuxt/content/legal/terms-of-service.md

 **2.6.1** You are responsible for any content You submit or upload to the Website.<br>
 **2.6.2** You must not upload, share, or distribute any content that is:
 - confidential, proprietary, false, misleading, defamatory, obscene, threatening, or illegal;
-- infringing of any third party’s intellectual property or privacy rights;
+- infringing of any third party's intellectual property or privacy rights;
 - spam, viruses, commercial advertisements, or political campaigning.

 **2.6.3** You warrant that You own or control all rights in any content You post, that it is accurate and not harmful, and that You will indemnify Mohana Ltd for any loss or claims arising from content You submit.<br>